-*ATTENTION: Picaboo Yearbooks is not responsible and will NOT replace any yearbooks due to user related design errors.
+*ATTENTION: Reprints for user related design errors will not be offered.
+It is up to the school/organization to purchase replacements.
 If you have ANY doubt about your cover, please contact a customer support specialist immediately.

 2. Keep important elements such as text and faces at least 1/8” away from the crop/wrap zones

 3. If you have placed artwork on your cover and want it to be centered or in an exact spot, be aware that adding or deleting pages can cause cover elements to shift.
 Go back into your cover template and make sure all of your cover elements are positioned the way you intended.
 To center an object, drag it until you see the center guides appear.

 Important note: Text boxes will be centered to the text box the type is contained in and not the actual type itself.
 To ensure accuracy, size your box as close to the size of the type as possible and select the centered type option in the type character menu.

 4. Don’t forget the back!
 The backside of your cover is valuable design real estate.
 Use it to display photos, your mascot, a school seal — get creative!

 5. Creator Studio offers a number of pre-designed cover options available for your use.
 To access these elements, check the CreatorStudio[Pro] filter in the Backgrounds tab.